DanialArab/Docker/README.md

         COPY ["hello word.txt", "."] # will not be used that often but be aware of it

- As discussed we also have ADD which has the exact same syntax as COPY but with additional following features:
+ As discussed we also have ADD which has the exact same syntax as COPY but with additional 2 features:

  + with ADD we can add a file from a URL
- +

         ADD http://.../file.json .

  + we can pass a compressed file and ADD automatically uncompress the file into the directory